Creating and using HVM (fully virtualized) domains

 libvirt.libvirtError: invalid argument: could not find capabilities for arch=x86_64

 Now we need to install an OS inside this VM.
-This can done by attaching an installation ISO to and starting the VM (this can currently only be done from command line, but in the future we will surely add an option to do this also from the manager):
+This can be done by attaching an installation ISO to and starting the VM (this can currently only be done from command line, but in the future we will surely add an option to do this also from the manager):

 The above first command assumes the installation ISO was transferred to a DispVM (copied using

 dd command from an installation CDROM for example).
 The second is for when the iso is in Dom0, which is not recommended.
 If one wishes to use the actual physical media without copying it first to a file, then one can just pass

 /dev/cdrom as an argument to

 qvm-start win7 --cdrom=/dev/cdrom

-Next the VM will start booting from the attached CDROM device (which in the example above just happens to be a Windows 7 installation disk).
-Depending on the OS that is being installed in the VM one might be required to start the VM several times (as is the case with Windows 7 installations), because whenever the installer wants to “reboot the system” it actually shutdowns the VM and Qubes won’t automatically start it.
+Next, the VM will start booting from the attached CDROM device (which in the example above just happens to be a Windows 7 installation disk).
+Depending on the OS being installed in the VM, one might be required to start the VM several times (as is the case with Windows 7 installations), because whenever the installer wants to “reboot the system” it actually shutdowns the VM and Qubes won’t automatically start it.
 Several invocations of qvm-start command (as shown above) might be needed.